Stivvo/wayPreview/README.md

   [file]            Image file to open
 ```

-The ``--infinite`` option is useful when running wayPreviewServer in fullscreen
+The ``--infinite`` option is useful when running wayPreviewServer in full screen
 mode, because it sets the window height

 The factor is a decimal number that will multiply the related value by itself